Feature #2799

 +1 for this also.
 Bazaar is gaining speed, just look at launchpad, and as of now there isn't an open source issue tracker supporting it's full feature set of workflows .
 I am also willing to contribute to a bounty not only for making shared repository browsing work within redmine, but a tighter integration with Bazaar in general.

-Updated by David Muir 9 months ago
+Updated by David Muir about 15 years ago

 bzrtools has the branches command that lets you list branches in a location (`bzr branches`).